IneffableKoD/cov19testmap/README.md

 ## Short description

-There is no map displaying the facilites that offer COVID-19 tests.
+There is no map displaying the facilities that offer COVID-19 tests.
 COVID-19 Testing Facilities Map is an attempt to create a map where those facilities can be mapped.
-The map serves two puproses:
+The map serves two purposes:

 1. Information for consumers
 2. Planning tool for establishing new facilities